 - 2.5 Spatial policies have a wider scope than traditional matters of development management and can be used to guide activities, actions, and measures.
-In the National Park, spatial policies are a key mechanism for achieving a sustainable outcome whilst achieving the statutory purposes of national park designation.
-They are used in a variety of ways: - Defining the spatial strategy (e.g. DS1: The development strategy) - Managing development (e.g. E1: Business development in towns and villages) - Influencing actions, investment and programmes of statutory bodies (e.g. T1 Reducing the general need to travel and encouraging sustainable transport) - 2.6 Policies are written as a single statement or as a set of lettered principles.
+In the National Park, spatial policies are a key mechanism for achieving a sustainable outcome whilst achieving the statutory purposes of National Park designation.
+They are used in a variety of ways: - Defining the spatial strategy (e.g. DS1: The Development Strategy) - Managing development (e.g. E1: Business development in towns and villages) - Influencing actions, investment and programmes of statutory bodies (e.g. HC3: Buying existing homes to add them to the affordable housing stock) - 2.6 Policies are written as a single statement or as a set of numbered principles.
 In a limited number of cases, criteria are also used where these are considered particularly important to support the delivery of the Core Strategy outcomes in advance of the Development Management Policies Development Plan Document (DPD).